Character and suitability

 You should not submit your application until you are able to give us all the required information.

-Everyone applying for their character and suitability assessment will need to complete the screening process before submitting their application.
+Everyone applying for their character and suitability assessment will need to complete the screening process which involves a check by the Disclosure and Barring Service, before submitting their application.
+This costs £39.

 What you can expect from us